citp/privacy-policy-historical/a/ac/ace/aceproject.com.md

 #### Order

-> Our partner, [Internet Secure](http://www.internetsecure.com/), requests information from the user on our order form.
-A user must provide contact information (such as name, email, and shipping address) and financial information (such as credit card number, expiration date).
-This information is used for billing purposes and to fill customer's orders.
-If [Internet Secure](http://www.internetsecure.com/) has trouble processing an order, the information is used to contact the user.
+> Our authorized payment processor requests information from the user for billing purpose only.
+The user must provide contact information (such as name, email, and billing address) and financial information (such as credit card number, expiration date).
+If our authorized payment processor has trouble processing an order, the information is used by our support team to contact the user.

 * * *